GenomiqueENS/easy-contrasts-DESeq2/README.md

 ```
 typeWT%day1_vs_typeWT%day2
 ```
-**CAUTION:** You have to respect the letter case as the one of the design file
+**CAUTION:** You have to respect the letter case from the design file

 ####Comparison file example:
 ```